How to get divorced in England & Wales

 What do you need to start divorce proceedings?

-• £593 to pay the government, see this as a filing / admin fee.
+Have £612 ready to pay the government court fees.
 You can also check if you / your ex is entitled to a discount on the court fees here.

 Divorce process guide- step-by-step how to file for divorce in England and Wales.

-You will have to decide whether you or your ex will be the petitioner (the person filing for divorce) and who will be the respondent (the person responding to the petition).
-The agreed party should fill out the paper divorce/ dissolution petition or online divorce/ dissolution petition.
-Be very careful to fill out each box as required – spell everything correctly and use the help printed on the side of the petition/ on the government website.
+You will have to decide whether you would like to make a sole application or a joint divorce application.
+Be very careful to fill out each box as required – spell everything correctly and use the help print on the side of the divorce application or on the government website for help with this.

-For a paper petition, make sure to pay the divorce court fee of £593 by enclosing a cheque or ticking the ‘pay by debit card box’.
-Check if you are exempt/eligible for a discount (you can check on the government website or give us a call).
+For a paper petition, make sure to pay the divorce court fee of £612 by enclosing a cheque or ticking the ‘pay by debit card box’.
+Check if you are exempt/eligible for a discount (you can check on the government website).

 Step two: The acknowledgement of service